It's time to pull back the veil of secrecy surrounding animal testing.

 The government is currently reviewing changes to this section of the law.
 We are calling on it to end the secrecy surrounding animal experiments and give the public the right to know what really happens to animals in British laboratories.

-Please join us and write to Lord Taylor, the Home Office minister responsible for animal experiments.
+Please join us and write to Norman Baker MP, the Home Office minister responsible for animal experiments.
 Ask him to respect the views of the public and the lives of animals by abolishing the current secrecy clause.

 Image: Jo Anne McArthur / We Animals